Sequential Agent

 **Key Features:**

-Access to Flow Context: Utilize variables like $flow.state
+* **Access to Flow Context**: Utilize variables like `$flow.state`, `$flow.input`, and custom-defined variables.

 **Inputs**: Defined input variables and access to flow context.